scipy-conference/scipy_proceedings/papers/amadi_udu/main.md

 Building data-driven models in the presence of  high dimensionality includes several steps such as data preprocessing, feature selection, model training and evaluation.
 To address class imbalance issues during model training, an additional resampling step may be performed to adjust the uneven distribution of class samples [@Udu2023b; @rezvani2023; @Udu2024b].
 This paper, however, focuses on the feature selection method, model training, and  the evaluation metrics adopted.

 ###  Feature selection and model training
 To maintain a model-agnostic approach that is not confined to any specific ML algorithm, this study employed PFI for feature selection.
-PFI assesses how each feature affects the model's performance by randomly shuffling the values of a feature and noting the resulting decrease in performance.
-This technique interrupts the link between a feature and its predicted outcome, thus enabling us determine the extent to which a model relies on a particular feature [@Li2017; @sklearn1; @Kaneko2022].
-It is noteworthy that the effect of permuting one feature could be negligible when features are collinear,  and thus an important feature may report a low score.
+PFI assesses how each feature affects the model's performance by randomly shuffling the values of a feature and noting the resulting change in performance.
+In essence, if a feature is important, shuffling its values should significantly reduce the model's performance since the model relies on that feature to make predictions.
+A positive importance score suggests that a feature is useful for the model's prediction as permuting the values of the feature led to a decrease in the model’s performance.
+Conversely, a negative importance score suggests that a feature might be introducing noise and the model might perform better without it.
+Thus, PFI interrupts the link between a feature and its predicted outcome, enabling us determine the extent to which a model relies on a particular feature [@Li2017; @sklearn1; @Kaneko2022].
+It is noteworthy that the effect of permuting one feature could be negligible when features are collinear.
+Hence, an important feature may report a low score.
 To tackle this, a hierarchical cluster on a Spearman rank-order correlation can be adopted, with a threshold taking from visual inspection of the dendrograms in grouping features into clusters and selecting the feature to retain.

 Datasets were loaded using pandas, and categorical features were encoded using one-hot encoding.
 The Spearman correlation matrix was computed and then converted into a distance matrix.
 Hierarchical clustering was subsequently performed using Ward’s linkage method, and  a threshold for grouping features into clusters was determined through visual inspection of the dendrograms, allowing for the selection of features to retain.
 Subsequently, the investigation proceeded in two steps.
 In step 1,  all samples of the respective dataset was used.
 The dataset was split into training and test sets based on a test-size of 0.25.
 The respective classifiers were initialised using their default hyper-parameter settings and fitted on the training data.
 Thereafter, PFI was computed on the fitted model with number of times a feature is permuted set to 30 repeats.
-Lastly, the decrease in AUC was evaluated on the test set.
+Lastly, the change in AUC was evaluated on the test set.

 In the second step, we initiate three for-loops to handle the different features, fractions of samples, and repetition of the PFI process undertaken in step 1.
 Sample fraction sizes were taken from 10% – 100% in increments of 10%, with the entire process randomly repeated 10 times.
 This provided an array of 300 AUC scores for each sample fraction and respective feature of the PFI process.
 To ensure reproducibility,  the random state for the classifiers, sample fractions, data split, and permutation importance were predefined.
 Computation processes were accelerated using the joblib parallel library on the Sulis High Performance Computing platform.
 A sample source code of step 2 is presented: